 - 3/4 cup ketchup

 - 3/4 cup apricot jam (peach or marmalade ok too)

 - 1 teaspoon garlic, minced (1 clove) or 1/4 tsp garlic powder

 - 1/2 teaspoon each, salt and pepper (or to taste)

 - 2/3 cup finely chopped onions, about 1/2 spanish onion (I chop in food processor)

-- 1 1/2 tbsp cornstarch (this will help sauce stay on chicken)
+- 1 1/2 tablespoon cornstarch (this will help sauce stay on chicken)

 - Preheat oven to 375F.

 - MAKE SAUCE/GLAZE: In a large mixing bowl, add all sauce ingredients and mix to combine well.
 Taste and adjust if needed e.g. more salt, sugar, vinegar, etc. Add chicken and toss to coat evenly.
-You can let the chicken marinate in the sauce for a few hours or proceed to bake immediately.
+Note 1 for make ahead.

 - BAKE CHICKEN: Use a pan with 1-3 inch sides that will fit the chicken comfortably, but that is not too big.
 Line it with foil and spray with oil.
 Place chicken and sauce in the pan in a single layer, skin side up.
 Bake for 30-45 minutes, depending on size of chicken.
 Instant thermometer should read about 160F.
 Remove chicken and spoon sauce on top if some has slipped off.
 If desired, broil the chicken 8-10 inches from heat source for about 4 minutes to brown it on top.
 Watch that it doesn't burn.